sid597/sid597.github.io/_posts/introduction-to-Distributed-systems-1.markdown

 title: Introduction to Distributed Systems 1
 data: 2020-12-30
 ---
+What is distributed system ?

+Ideal definition can be: multiple computers behaving as a single computer But this is ideal definition and is rarely achieved only by careful design and implementation.
+Failures are a common occurence in distributed systems so a better definition can be :
+<i> System running on several nodes connected by a network</i>

 Why are distributed systems hard ?
 1. Concurrency: Lots of parts and all the parts execute concurrently.
 The interaction between them needs to be precise and Correct, then there are some time dependent stuff.
 2. Partial Failures: Apart from the multiple pieces we have network and combination of all these causes some unusual failure patterns.
-Part of system can fail and have to deal with that and make the best out of it.
+Part of system can fail, we have to deal with that and make the best out of it.
 3. Performance: If I buy X no of machines how will I get X times the performance.
-And getting the worth out these machines careful design and implementation is required.
+And getting the worth out these machines requires careful design and implementation .

 types of failures
 Partitions